You want smart political talk without the meltdowns?

 Let's walk through your plan a little bit.

-If you're the enemy, and you always gotta try and you know, this military outmaneuvering the enemy is a big part strategically planning, etc.
+If you're the enemy and you always got to try and, you know, this military outmaneuvering the enemy is a big part strategically planning, et cetera.

 If you're the Taliban and you begin to see a huge United States military presence descending on Kabul and descending on other areas of Afghanistan, and you're the Taliban, what is your next most likely move?

-They're not they're not gonna they're not gonna stand and fight with us because they they don't they can't do that.
+They're not going to stand and fight with us because they can't do that.

 You don't think they take American hostages?